Thanks to Kelly for suggesting our Baby Name of the Day.

 But unlike some of those names, odds are good that there will still be little girls called Rachel, too.

-Consider the statistics: while Rachel isn’t quite as evergreen as Katherine or Elizabeth, the name has never left the US Top 250.
+Consider the statistics: while the baby name Rachel isn’t quite as evergreen as Katherine or Elizabeth, the name has never left the US Top 250.
 That’s going all the way back to 1880.

 OLD TESTAMENT ROOTS

-After all, this name belongs with the Old Testament choices, just as surely as enduring names like Benjamin and Jacob.
+After all, the baby name Rachel belongs with the Old Testament choices, just as surely as enduring names like Benjamin and Jacob.

 Speaking of Jacob, he’s part of the story.
 Jacob meets Rachel and tells her dad, Laban, that he’ll toil for seven years to earn his daughter’s hand in marriage.
 Laban agrees, but pulls a double-cross.
 On their wedding day, Jacob discovers that his heavily-veiled bride is actually Leah, Rachel’s sister.